devseme/Delani_Studio/README.md

   * OUTPUT- Please fill out this field

 ## Known Bugs
-running the given deployed link on browser,some background images may not show.
+Running the given deployed link on browser,some background images may not show.
 ## Technologies Used
 HTML,CSS,Javascript,Bootstrap
 ## Support and contact details